 The work is exacting, especially relating to instrument sterilization, room preparation, instrument passes to the dentist, and measuring dental materials.
 At the same time you are expected to skillfully manage patient anxiety over treatment pain or appearance.
 You will experience the joy, gratitude and respect of your patients.
 The tearful thanks an accident victim with a beautiful new smile or the pride of a child after their first dental exam and cleaning will bring personal fulfillment.
 You will be a respected, appreciated member of a highly professional team.
 Dental Assisting is ranked 67th among U.S. News and World Reports 100 best jobs.

-Dental Assisting is a fast growing profession.
-The U.S. Bureau of Labor Statistics projects growth in dental assistant employment of 19 percent through 2026, much faster than the average for all occupations.
-That’s expected to add 64,600 new jobs into the work force between 2016-26.
+Dental Assisting is a growing profession.
+The U.S. Bureau of Labor Statistics projects growth in dental assistant employment of 7 percent through 2029, faster than the average for all occupations.
+That's expected to add 23,400 new jobs into the work force between 2019-29.
 Ongoing research linking oral health and general health will likely continue to increase the demand for preventive dental services.

 What is the career path for dental assistants?